tah0304/Simple-Calculator/README.md

 # Simple-Calculator
-Simple calculator which can add or subtract integers.
+Simple calculator which can add or subtract positive integers only.